endlos99/xdt99/doc/MANUAL.md

 Editor/Assembler, but it should be able to assemble any source that the Editor/Assembler package can assemble.

-The assembler may also issue a number of warnings, as shown in this example:
+The assembler may also issue a number of __warnings__, as shown in this
+example:

     val  equ 0
          mov  r0, >000a    ; Treating as register, did you intent an @address?